 Invest in what you know

 One principle of successful women in investment is the fact that they invest in what they know.
-Women make approximately seventy per cent of household purchases placing them in a better position to gain from the same approach that made Peter Lynch, the most famous fund manager on earth.
+Women make approximately 70 percent of household purchases placing them in a better position to gain from the same approach that made Peter Lynch, the most famous fund manager on Earth.

 “Once you notice a good or service that is unique or running off the shelf, discover who makes it” Nicole recommends.
 ‘Choosing products every day is exposing you to potential great companies’.